Position: Director of Athletics

-Yetmar has also led efforts to improve the athletic facilities at Baker, including the installation of a state-of-the-art Daktronics HD500 sound system at Liston Stadium, a new indoor throwing/hitting cage for baseball and softball, a brand new press box at the Cavaness Field softball facility, new hammer/discus cage for track, and upgrades to playing surfaces for baseball, softball, and tennis.
+Yetmar has also led efforts to improve the athletic facilities at Baker, including the installation of a state-of-the-art Daktronics HD500 sound system at Liston Stadium, a new indoor throwing/hitting cage for baseball and softball, a brand new press box at the Cavaness Field softball facility, new hammer/discus cage for track, a new Daktonics speaker system inside the Collins Center and upgrades to playing surfaces for baseball, softball, and tennis.
 She also was the project manager for equipment and room renovations to the Mabee Fitness Center, which is utilized by Baker students, faculty and staff.

 Yetmar’s hard work has not gone unnoticed around the country, earning her the NACWAA NAIA/NJCAA/Community College Administrator of the Year award in 2011 and NAIA-ADA Athletics Director of the Year for the Heart of America Athletic Conference in 2010-11.

 She has also assisted the NAIA on several committees including the Selection Sunday Committee (2010), and the Buffalo Funds-NAIA Division I Men’s Basketball Local Organizing Committee (2009-Present).
 In 2012-13 she will serve as the NAIA Wrestling National Championship Local Organizing Committee.
 Yetmar served two years as the Heart of America Athletic Conference Board of Governors’ Chair.